Akawi85/Profile_Picture_Classifier/README.md

 - On the homepage of the web app click on `Choose File` to select an image
 - Select a toyota image of either an asian or black american from your local machine
 - Click on the `Predict` button to the right
-- Wait a few seconds for the system to process and predict the ethnicity profile picture.
+- Wait a few seconds for the system to process and predict the ethnicity of the profile picture.
 - Viola!!!
 Here you have your prediction.

 # Snapshot of Web App